TomD0wning/DataStructuresAndAlgorithms/Recursion.md

         return ((n * 2) - 1) + partialSum
 ```

-Add details for recursice sorting....
+Add details for recursive sorting....

 It's possible to write both iterative and recursive versions of most algorithms, but it's not necessarily any faster, both versions of selection sort are still _O(n2)_
 because they have one loop nested inside of another.
 In the recursive version the outerloop is recursive, and the inner loop is iterative.
 Whereas in the iterative version both loops are iterative.
 But it's still worth using recursion because: